 --Rome News Tribune

 American violinist Timothy Schwarz and British pianist Jane Beament team up for an evening of American and British composers, giving a musical history of the development of classical music in both countries.
 This program can be offered as two one-hour recitals or one full recital.
-The Duo has performed together throughout England and the United States, and recorded on the British label Music Chamber.
+The Duo has performed together throughout Europe and the United States, and recorded on the British label Music Chamber.

 “Mesmerizing...The violin’s beautiful tone soared effortlessly over restless chordal undulations on the piano ...Meticulously prepared and brilliantly played by an outstanding duo partnership.”